Confidence Building 2019-2020 Call for Applications

 Projects should be exemplary, make use of novel and innovative means of building trust, and have a realistic and economical budget calculation.

 BST and RBSG encourage applicants to be creative and bold.
-Project ideas can focus on creating various platforms (environment, music, sports, etc.) that bring together people from territories involved in conflicts, on facilitating contacts between state actors in the South Caucasus and the surrounding regions in informal settings, on using different media tools (traditional and/ or new) to foster mutual understanding, etc.
+Project ideas can focus on creating various platforms (environment, music, sports, etc.) that bring together people from territories involved in conflicts, on facilitating contacts between state actors in the South Caucasus and the surrounding regions in non-formal settings, on using different media tools (traditional and/ or new) to foster mutual understanding, etc.

 The average grant will be around 23,000 USD (about 18,000 EUR).
 Multilateral projects may exceed that amount in exceptional cases.